 Child Custody During A Divorce

 As can be expected, if you have minor children with your spouse, the divorce process will likely take longer to negotiate.
 As mentioned above, the separation period is twelve months, even if the parties reach an agreement.
 Likewise, the custody arrangement will have an impact on the financial issues for the family, as the calculation of child support can depend on other factors such as spousal support and the division of property that produces income.

 How Does the Length of a Marriage Impact a Divorce in Virginia Beach?

 Depending on the length of the marriage, the approach will differ based on how many mutual assets are involved, the amount of, and contributions to, the wealth accumulated during the marriage, the amount and duration of spousal support, and the age of each spouse.
 “Gray Divorces” are on the rise in the United States, and they involve unique questions dealing with house ownership, accrued debt, financial planning, and knowledge of assets.

 No matter your circumstance, our lawyers will rely on their experience to guide you through the very difficult process.
 Our priority is serving our client’s every need.

-Our divorce and family law attorneys will assist you through the divorce process and work hard for your best interests!
+Our Virginia Beach Divorce Attorney will assist you through the divorce process and work hard for your best interests!

 If you or a loved one is going through a separation or divorce, you can schedule a consultation with one of our divorce or family law attorneys today.
 Call 888-691-9319 or fill out this short form to get started.